hvpareja/SMSVal/README.txt

                             www.hectorvaverde.com
     ------------------------------------------------------------------

-        SMSVal is an interface developped by Hector Valverde that connects your computer to the servers of One-etere SMSTrend.
+        SMSVal is an interface developed by Hector Valverde that connects your computer to the servers of One-etere SMSTrend.
 You can send SMS from your personal computer or server easily.